MR-FNF/About-myself/README.md

 👀 I’m interested on making Friday Night Funkin' mods with PsychEngine!

-🌱 I’m currently learning at school (Corona so I study online), cuz when I started this profile, I am almost 11 years old!
+🌱 I’m currently learning at school (because of Corona virus so I study online), cuz when I started this profile, I am almost 11 years old!

 💖 I really like Friday Night Funkin' Psych engine mod!

 💻 I am a young coder!

+🚀 My dream is become a coder!

 😕 My gender?
 Well... that is a secret!
-I just like Nightmare Sans, that not mean I am a real boy!\
+I just like Nightmare Sans, that not mean I am a real boy!

 😱 I really scare about ghost.